-A student who wishes to add or drop a class must do so either in the Office of Records and Advising (Room A-203) or online through Self-Service.
+A student who wishes to add or drop a class must do so either in the Office of Records and Registration (A-203) or online through Self-Service.
 Students are directed to retain a copy of all online (Self-Service) transactions

-on Self-Service each semester by the Office of Records and Advising).
-It is the student's
+semester by the Office of Records and Registration).
+It is the student's responsibility

-responsibility to take all action necessary to withdraw from a class.
-A grade of W
+to take all action necessary to withdraw from a class.
+A grade of W will appear on

 The University does not refund tuition for students who have failed to drop courses